 3) Have Your “Security Czar” Hold Weekly Office Hours

 You do have a “Security Czar”, right?
 In all seriousness, appoint someone to be the Czar if you don’t have one.
 Or, rotate the role on a monthly basis amongst members of the engineering and security teams.
 Part of the Czar’s duties is to hold weekly office hours to meet with anyone and everyone in the org who has security questions and or concerns.
 And more broadly, the office hours helps foster and reinforce best practices from a designated expert.

 Now everyone in your company doesn’t need to be an InfoSec expert.
-But, everyone should be well-versed in security best practices and have a high degree of security awareness.
+But, everyone should be well-versed in security best practices.
+Beyond that, they should have a high degree of security awareness.
 One way to ensure everyone is keeping their security awareness sharp is to deputize volunteer security leads for each department.

 Ideally, each lead won’t get drunk off of the extra “power” and responsibilities they get, but the leads are responsible for doing weekly check-ins with their teams and giving quick status updates to the Security Czar.
 That way, everyone is aware of any potential near-misses, vulnerabilities, or errors that might have come up throughout the week.

-Regardless of your AIM 2.0 preferences (yeah, we went there in comparing Slack, Microsoft Teams, and Google Hangout as 21st century versions of AOL Instant Messenger), there should be a channel or group dedicated to security (especially for sharing news and the latest best practices).
-Everyone in your organization should be in the group chat so that they can stay abreast of the latest ongoings and ask questions / get clarification if they encounter something in their work that triggers their security Spidey Senses.
+Regardless of your AIM 2.0 preferences, there should be a channel or group dedicated to security (especially for sharing news and the latest best practices).
+Everyone in your organization should be in the group chat so that they can stay abreast of the latest and greatest and get clarification if they encounter something in their work that triggers their security Spidey Senses.